Elekta Foundation has started with a campaign on cervical cancer in Rwanda.

 The Elekta Foundation has officially signed an agreement with the Ministry of Health of Rwanda and the Rwanda Biomedical Centre (RBC) on the 18th of June in Kigali.
 The main objective of this project is to improve access to cervical cancer screening and treatment.

 This first pilot sends a strong message of hope, as cervical cancer is preventable and curable if detected at an early stage.
-The Elekta Foundation ambition is to participate in the elimination of this leading cause of cancer death among Rwandan women.
+The Elekta Foundation ambition is to participate in the elimination of this leading cause of cancer death among African women.

 The Foundation collaborates with key partners that acknowledge the importance of joining forces to tackle cervical cancer: